-The liver varies in size as you age and certain health conditions can enlarge it.
+As you age, the liver varies in size, and certain health conditions can enlarge it.

 Men tend to have a larger liver size than women.
 This is usually because men’s bodies tend to be larger.
 While liver sizes can vary slightly, there are some studies about the average liver size by age.

 One such study was published in the journal Indian Pediatrics.
 The researchers performed ultrasound evaluation of 597 healthy children between the ages of 1 and 12 years.

 The following are the results of the study measuring the average liver length for boys: